semantic-flow/sflo/documentation/task.2025-11-28-templates-and-stylesheets.md

 * Initialize as a mesh repo with:

-  * A root node for platform config, e.g.: `…/platform/config/default/`.
+  * A root knop for platform config, e.g.: `…/platform/config/default/`.
-  * One or more nodes for UI, e.g.: `…/platform/ui/`.
+  * One or more knops for UI, e.g.: `…/platform/ui/`.
 * Define a minimal `_assets` layout under `platform/ui/`:

   * `_assets/templates/resource-page-default.hbs`